waltertamboer/api-documentation/source/guides/mollie-components/overview.rst

 .. figure:: ../images/mollie-components-preview@2x.jpg

-At a high level, it works by using a Javascript API to add fields to your checkout that your customer will use to enter their credit card details, such as their card number.
+At a high level, Mollie Components works by using a Javascript API to add fields to your checkout that your customer will use to enter their credit card details, such as their card number.

 Mollie Components does not give you access to the card holder data.
-Instead you need to create a payment upfront with the :doc:`Create Payment API </reference/v2/payments-api/create-payment>` or :doc:`/reference/v2/orders-api/create-order`.
-After creating this payment you will receive a ``transaction id``. with this id you can finalize the payment.
+Instead you need to create a payment intent upfront using the
+:doc:`Create Payment API </reference/v2/payments-api/create-payment>`.
+A successful call to this API would return an identifier for the transaction that you need to pass to Mollie Components to initialize the frontend and let the shopper pay.

-Depending on various factors, the payment will either be completed frictionless (immediately) or the customer needs to perform the 3-D Secure authentication.
+Depending on various factors, the payment will either be completed frictionless (immediately) or the shopper needs to perform the `3D Secure authentication <https://help.mollie.com/hc/en-us/articles/115000696789-What-is-3D-Secure-and-how-do-I-activate-it->`_.
 If the customer authenticates successfully, the payment is completed.

-The 3-D Secure will be shown via an iFrame on your checkout in either a lightbox/modal or in a DOM target defined by you.
+The 3D Secure will be shown via an iFrame on your checkout in either a lightbox/modal or in a DOM target defined by you.

 Implementation steps
 --------------------